Shanu-Git2002/Sovereignty-Scripters_013-/README.md

-# 🎉Pdf Page Remover Web Application Using ReactJs And Firebase🎉
+# 🎉Apollo Web Application Using HTML and CSS🎉
 ## Objective
 <div>PDF Page Remover web application is to provide users with a convenient and efficient tool for manipulating PDF documents by allowing them to remove specific pages from those PDFs.</div>